circlefin/malachite/specs/english/forced-updates/README.md

 - L2. distributed system of full nodes and validators running a BFT consensus engine
 - PR. nodes running prover software (potentially on the same machines as the full nodes/validators).
 That produce proofs to be sent to L1 (proofs that are stored on L2 are handled somewhere else, TODO: add pointer)

+#### Outline of the protocol
+The rough idea of the staking protocol is a follows:
+- The stake is managed on the L1 staking registry.
+When a new staking event, called registration, happens, a message is sent from L1 to L2
+- This message:
+    - results in a deferred update of the L2 validator set based on Starknet Validator Epochs SVE.
+If a registration is received by L2 in epoch _E_, it will affect the validator set of epoch _E+2_.
+    - must be confirmed within a timeout.
+The timeout is defined with respect to Ethereum Validator Epochs EVE on L1.
+Think of them in the order of a day.
+If a registration times out, a reset must happen (details follow below).

 ## Overview

 L2 uses L1 for security.
 This has two aspects: